Key Takeaways

 A full rewrite carries the highest execution risk of any modernization option.
 You lose accumulated business logic embedded in the existing codebase, some documented, most not.
 You take a business-critical system offline during a transition that almost always takes longer than planned.
 And you go live with a system nobody has battle-tested yet.

 The better question isn't "should we rebuild?"
 It's: for each system in your portfolio, what's the right level of change, given what it does for the business and what it costs to leave it alone?
-That question and the framework for answering it are what Chapter 4 covers.

-What Your Legacy Systems Are Really Costing You
+What Legacy Systems Are Costing You

 Technical debt is the word for it.
 But the word undersells what's actually happening.

 Every year it goes unaddressed, the cost grows: in budget, in engineering speed, and in what your AI roadmap can realistically do.
+So what does that cost actually look like when you put a number on it?

 Ward Cunningham, the software engineer who coined the term, described technical debt as a useful shortcut taken now that has to be repaid later.
 Like financial debt, it accrues interest.
 The shortcut that saved three weeks in 2016 might be costing months of engineering time every year now, because everything else in the system has been built around it.

 It compounds quietly.
 Code written under deadline pressure and never refactored.
 Architectural decisions that made sense at smaller scale but now create bottlenecks.
 Dependencies on libraries that haven't been maintained in years.
+Features layered on top of features with no coherent design underneath, producing a codebase that's genuinely risky to touch because nobody's sure what else will break.

 The direct costs are visible: maintenance contracts, ageing infrastructure, the overhead of keeping old platforms patched and compliant.